Snake Eyes (2021 film): Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 35% based on 145 reviews, with an average rating of 4.9/10.
-The site's critics consensus reads, "Far from silent and not particularly deadly, Snake Eyes serves as a step up for the G.I.
-Joe franchise, thanks in no small part to Henry Golding's work in the title role."
-On Metacritic, it has a weighted average score of 43 out of 100 based on 32 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale, while PostTrak reported 69% of audience members gave it a positive score, with 46% saying they would definitely recommend it.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Jesse Hassenger of The A.V.
 Club wrote, "Snake Eyes: G.I.
 Joe Origins doesn't reach the giddy, earnest heights of something like Aquaman or a Wachowski project.
 It methodically sets up sequels—to be recast and released around 2030, judging by the Joes's cinematic track record so far.
 But the dubiousness of its present-day achievement, the sheer ludicrousness of making the best G.I.
 Joe movie in 2021, is part of the dumbfounding fun."
 Variety's Owen Gleiberman said the film "looks almost nothing like a G.I.
 Joe movie," and wrote, "Snake Eyes, as directed by Robert Schwentke... has style and verve, with a diabolical family plot that creates a reasonable quota of actual drama.
 The movie is also a synthetic but infectiously skillful big-studio hodgepodge of ninja films, wuxia films, yakuza films, and international revenge films."
 Writing for /Film, Hoai-Tran Bui said that "[the] fight scenes are almost exclusively shot in close-up and shaky cam, and when they're not, they're edited so much that Snake Eyes might as well have shredded the frames with his sword."
 Bilge Ebiri of Vulture gave the film a negative review, criticizing the action sequences, story, and dialogue, but praised the film for its visuals and production values, writing "The action in Snake Eyes is instantly forgettable, even if the locations and costumes are sometimes fun.
 You can occasionally sense director Robert Schwentke ... trying to assert some visual imagination.
 There's one rain-soaked, neon-drenched street fight featuring long takes and swooping camera moves that gave me some early cause for hope, and Alec Hammond's production design, particularly at the Arashikage Clan's compound, occasionally enchants."